marie678/Projet-Mise-en-prod-3A/README.md

 - **Recipe Page**

   - Finally this printable recipe page provides all the information you need to prepare your best meal: preparation time, cooking time, ingredients, directions, ratings, nutrition facts, and a link to the recipe page on the original website it came from.
+  - If you're logged in, you can also like recipes, they'll be saved to your personal space so you can easily find them later.

 ## Data